practicalli/clojure-web-services/refactor-namespace/core.md

             [ring.adapter.jetty      :as    jetty]))
 ```

-> **Note** Change app from a defroutes to a `def` and use the `route` function to merge all the defroutes into one
+> ####Note:: Change app from a defroutes to a `def` and use the `route` function to merge all the defroutes into one

 ```clojure
 (def app
   (routes #'play-routes #'base-routes #'task-routes))
 ```

 The `routes` function takes the names of all the other defroutes and merges into one list of handlers.

 `app` is now just a name we give to reference the handlers for all routes.
 We can continue to add more defroutes to app as our application grows, along with any middleware we wish to apply to our handlers.